vjmanzo/FMT/FMT/_readme/Codesign.md

 4. Right click and **Evaluate** the certificate for **code signing**.
 Troubleshoot if evaluation status is not successful (Do you have the right certificate chain installed?
 Evaluate the intermediate certificates).

 5. From a **terminal** run the command: **security find-identity -v -p codesigning.** If the new **Developer ID Application** identity is not found in the list, troubleshoot your certificates and keychain.
+You'll need to update the [sign.rb](https://github.com/vjmanzo/FMT/blob/master/FMT/_readme/sign.rb) file with this identity prior to step 9.

 <br><br>